 - There shall be no openings between wall and roof trusses.

 - Nails and fastening materials will be furnished other than for nail guns.

-- Bottom runners of floor frame must rest on 4″ x 6″ x 10′ treated runners with front end cut at 45 degree angle
+- Bottom runners of floor frame must rest on 4″ x 6″ x 10′ treated runners with both ends cut at 45 degree angle

 - Floor panels are 4′ x 8′ panels